Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 My company then absorbed EVERY.
 SINGLE.
 ONE.

 BPO companies know the cost of hiring and retaining employees is exorbitant.
-They would rather keep existing staff and redeploy to accounts vs. having to hire a newbie.
+They would rather keep existing staff and redeploy to accounts than hire a newbie.

 Job security is an issue.
 Redundancy is rampant.